Camp Allen |

 (1861 - 1862), West Point FORT WIKI

 A Union fort located on Pearman Hill at US 31W and Salt River Drive, near the modern-day Fort Knox Army Reservation.
 Sporadically used after 1862, the wooden quarters were burned down by Confederates in 1864.
 The site was once a part of the modern military reservation, but was transferred to the city in 1978.
-This is the state's largest and best preserved Civil War earthwork fort (it is claimed).
+This is the state's largest and probably best preserved Civil War earthwork fort.